andreafortuna/andreafortuna.github.com/_posts/2016-04-27-tor-in-company-network.md

 ---
 layout: post
-title: "TOR in a Company Network: how to detect and blocking it?"
+title: "Tor in a company network: how to detect and block it?"
 thumbnail: "http://www.andreafortuna.org/security/images/TOR/tor_cover.png"
 description: "TOR is an important tool.
 It has its benefits and it could be the perfect way for end users to cover their tracks, but the use of this tool in a corporate network can open up organizations to some risks."
 keywords: Security, Threat